larryknaebelobsidian/kingdom/Proposition 162. This Kingdom will be preceded by a fearful time of trouble both in the Church and the World..md

 >from the Latter Confession of Helvetia (1566), XI Art., “Out of heaven the same Christ will return unto Judgment, even then, when wickedness shall chiefly reign in the world, and when Antichrist, having corrupted true religion, shall fill all things with superstition and impiety, and shall most cruelly destroy the Church with fire and bloodshed.”
 >p.
 735 Vol. 2 Prop.
 162 Obs.
 2
+### All believers to endure a severe persecution under antichrist
 >All believers in Jesus Christ then existing shall endure a sharp and excessively severe persecution under Antichrist.
 >p.
 738 Vol. 2 Prop.
 162 Obs.
 5